Table of Contents

 - Don’t use them often, as they can dry out your hair.
 It is meant to be used as a color maintenance product, so use it once a week or when you notice brassy tones in your hair.
 Follow up with a good conditioner after each use, and do not skip on hair mask at least once a week.

 Investing in a good purple shampoo is going to save your sanity.
-That said, they necessarily don’t have to be expensive, there are some of them at real good price.
-We picked the best we’ve found below. and some rules to stick to when using this product.
+That said, they necessarily don’t have to be expensive, there are some at a real good price.
+We picked the best we’ve found below. and some rules to stick to when using these products.